robnob/EXAM-900/README.md

 <strong> Azure account </strong> is an identity in the Azure Active directory or in another directory in which the Azure ID trusts.

+#### Regions and availability zones

+  Region: a geographical area in the planet:
+  *   It contains one or more data centers
+  *   It is needed to deploy resources:
+        Some services (Vms sizes and storage types) are available just in some regions Some services do not need to select a region, like AD, DNS and traffic manager, they are global. it is needed to select one when provisionzing resources, but some of them are available globally.

+  Availability Zones are different physical data centers within a region with independent:
+   *   Cooling
+   *   Power
+   *   Networking

+   There are two categories of availability zones:
+   1. <strong> Zonal services: </strong> you pin the resource to a specific zone, i.e. VMs, managed disks and IP addresses.
+   2. <strong> Zone redundant services: </strong> The platform replicates automatically across zone, I.e. storage, SQL DB.

+Region Pairs

+Regions in the same geography that are paired to contour regional disasters

 #### Benefits of Cloud Environment Vs a physical one